heyinterspace/samir.xyz/README.md

 ### Component Structure

 - Keep components simple and focused on a single responsibility
-- Use the ClientWrapper for client-side only components
+- Use proper error boundaries for component error handling
-- Prefer server components when possible
+- Follow Remix's component and route architecture
-- Follow established component patterns for consistency
+- Organize components by domain and feature

 ### Styling Approach